 How To Overseed or Reseed Your Lawn In 10 Easy Steps

-If you’re noticing your lawn is looking a little thin, or the color isn’t as bright as it used to be, you may need to overseed or reseed your lawn.
+If you’re noticing your lawn is looking a little thin or the color isn’t as bright as it used to be, you may need to overseed or reseed it.
 Overseeding or reseeding your lawn is a great way to improve your yard’s overall health and appearance.
 By planting new grass seed, you can fill in any bald spots or thin areas and help your lawn become thicker and more resistant to weeds and pests.

 Tools list